 The MS in program evaluation and data analytics is a professional degree program that emphasizes skills needed to leverage data to improve organizational performance in the public, nonprofit and private sectors.
-It combines courses in program evaluation that provide tools to assess policy or program impact with data science classes that empower students to utilize a diverse array of tools to generate insights on social impact and leverage data in organizations.
+It combines courses in program evaluation with data science classes that empower students to utilize a diverse array of tools to generate insights on social impact and leverage data in organizations.

 Students receive training in data programming, visualization, dashboard design, open data, project management and impact analysis.
 Through this, students build the technical skills necessary to implement evidence-based approaches to policy and management.

 Unlike other data scientist degrees, this program is built using public sector and nonprofit examples.
 Students do not need a background in computer programming before starting the degree.
-Through individualized attention and a project-based curriculum, students develop expertise in performance and evaluation frameworks for social change.
+Through a project-based curriculum and individualized attention, students develop expertise in performance and evaluation frameworks.

 CPP 523 Foundations of Program Evaluation I: Multiple Regression (3)